Posted on behalf of Phillips Law Group on Dec 19, 2014 in Auto Accidents

 Most parents choose affordable, older model cars for their teenagers to drive.
 A new study from the Insurance Institute for Highway Safety, however, suggests that parents may want to purchase newer cars to keep their children safe.

-If you or your teenager was injured in an accident, the personal injury attorneys at Phillips Law Group can help.
-Call or text 1-800-706-3000 to set up your free consultation with an experienced auto accident attorney today.
+If you or your teenager was injured in an accident, the Phoenix personal injury attorneys at Phillips Law Group can help.
+Call 1-800-706-3000 to set up your free consultation with an experienced auto accident attorney today.

 The study examined data from 2008 through 2012, and focused on teens killed in accidents who were between 15 and 17 years old.